apache/druid/docs/api-reference/retention-rules-api.md

 ### Sample request

-The following example updates the default retention rule for all datasources with two new rules, `dropByPeriod` and `broadcastByPeriod`.
+The following example updates the default retention rule for all datasources with a `loadByInterval` rule.

 <!--DOCUSAURUS_CODE_TABS-->